romkatv/advent-of-code-2019/README.md

 (the same algorithm would run in a few milliseconds in C++).
 However, *getting* to the solution while using nothing but Zsh felt like too much.
 I settled on the following routine.
 Once I wake up in the morning I would get to my computer, read the new Advent of Code puzzle and solve it as quickly as possible in C++.
-When using a reasonably fast programming language, the first part is always trivial.
+When using a reasonably fast programming language, the first part of each puzzle is trivial.
 Just literally do what the problem statement says and you'll get the answer.
-My goal here was not find a solution that I would eventually be porting to Zsh but simply to unlock the second part of the puzzle.
+My goal here was not to find a solution that I would eventually be porting to Zsh but simply to unlock the second part of the puzzle.
 Every day's puzzle has two parts in it and you cannot see the harder second part until you solve the first.

 Let's consider the day 22 puzzle.
 In part 1 we were given a sorted deck of 10007 cards numbered from 0 to 10006.
 The personal input to the puzzle is a file with 100 lines of the following sort: